Seema Gavit and Renuka Shinde: Arrest and trial

-In October 1996, a police complaint was filed in Nashik against and the trio by Pratibha, the second wife of Anjanabai's former husband Mohan Gavit.
+In October 1996, a police complaint was filed in Nashik against the trio by Pratibha, the second wife of Anjanabai's former husband Mohan Gavit.
 It alleged that they had kidnapped Pratibha's nine-year-old daughter Kranti.
 The child was killed and her body dumped in a sugarcane field at Narsoba near Pune.

 As the investigation began, the family went underground, but the police arrested them on 19 November as they reappeared and tried to kidnap Pratibha and Mohan's younger daughter.
 A search team sent to their house in Nashik uncovered evidence of more kidnappings such as discarded clothing of children.

 Investigators found all three as being particularly obstinate witnesses, especially the mother Anjanabai.
 Ultimately, it was Seema who admitted to the kidnapping and killing of Kranti, but she said it was all done under her mother's orders.
 The trio would later be charged with Kranti's kidnapping and murder, but not convicted.

 Within two years of the arrest, and before the trial had begun, Anjanabai died of illness, aged about 50.

 The prosecution examined 156 witnesses during the trial.
 Its case was strengthened after Kiran Shinde, Renuka's husband who had also been arrested, turned approver.
 He provided details of how the crimes were committed and bodies disposed of, and of the roles played by Anjanabai, Renuka and Seema.
 For his co-operation, he was pardoned by the court.

 In the Sessions Court at Kolhapur, the sisters were ultimately charged with thirteen kidnappings and ten murders.
-On 29 June 2001, the court found the sisters guilty of all kidnappings, but only six murders, citing lack of evidence in the other four.
-The Bombay High Court upheld the conviction in its ruling on 9 September 2004, but acquitted them of one murder.
+On 29 June 2001, the court found the sisters guilty of all kidnappings, but only six murders, citing a lack of evidence in the other four.
+The Bombay High Court upheld the conviction in its ruling on 9 September 2004 but acquitted them of one murder.
 The death sentence handed down by these courts was confirmed by the Supreme Court on 31 August 2006.